zhouer/Sidekick/libs/python/README.md

 ## 5. API Reference

 *(Note: All methods sending messages construct payloads with `camelCase` keys as required by the protocol.
-Non-system messages are buffered until the connection is `CONNECTED_READY`.)*
+Non-system messages are buffered until the connection is `CONNECTED_READY`.
+Docstrings follow reStructuredText format.)*

 ### 5.1.
 Top-Level Functions (`sidekick` namespace)